avani17101/Trust-Reads-News-App/README.md

 ## Methodology
-I have written a python script using Google Search library which is given the list of trusted news sources(2 souces for testing purpose here) and deployed it in flask.
+I have written a python script using Google Search library which is given the list of trusted news sources(3 sources for testing purpose here) and deployed it in flask.

 ## For run